bandprotocol/cw-band/docs/how_to_request_data_from_bandchain_via_ibc.md

 In order to send an IBC message to request data from BandChain, cosmwasm_std::IbcMsg::SendPacket needs to be used with the following three parameters:

-- channel_id: The channel_id that you want to send packet to
+- channel_id: The channel_id that you want to send a packet to
-- data: The binary data of the packet that you want to send contained in a OracleRequestPacketData structure.
+- data: The binary data of the packet that you want to send contained in an OracleRequestPacketData structure.
 - timeout: The timeout timestamp.

 Where the structure for SendPacket and OracleRequestPacketData are shown below: